Introduction to Wayuu Crochet: Art of Making Mochilas

 Below is the same pattern.
 The only noticeable difference is that I used 12 blue spokes in the left example, my first ever example and used only 8 in the 2nd example as the first one (left is incorrect).

 The sample on the left and the one I am holding in my hand is using a 2.5 mm / B Hook.
 It’s too big.
-Marion Verloop, expert of Mochilas, contacted me to tell me I am too loose.
-I would agree as I could see peek a boos of the colours that are being carried under the stitches.
+Marion Verloop, an expert of Mochilas, contacted me to tell me I am too loose.
+I would agree as I could see peek a boo of the colours that are being carried under the stitches.

 I had to reduce my hook down to crochet thread sizes, a 1.9 mm / US 5 hook.
 It wouldn’t seem like just over 1/2 mm would make such a large difference.
 The difference between the two samples is the hook sizes.
 The one on the right has 1 less round.
 The sizing difference is shocking.